ramses-tech/ramses/docs/source/crud_events.rst

 Other Things You Can Do
 -----------------------

 You can update another field's value, for example, increment a counter.
-E.g. in per-field subscriber connected to item enpoint:
+E.g. in subscriber connected to item enpoint:

 .. code-block:: python